 Currently, overdue fines makes up less than 1% of the total Library budget, which, with the implementation of automatic renewals, was predicted to decrease.
 We understand that our patrons have busy lives and can't always make it into the Library in a timely manner.

 With the elimination of overdue fines, the Morton Grove Public Library has chosen to focus on making the time our users spend in the Library as positive and productive as possible.
 We will continue to provide the materials, services, and programs that our community expects, wants, and needs.

 Every item checked out still has a due date.
 Cardholders are responsible for honoring the due date if or when an item is not eligible for automatic renewal.

 Once an item is two weeks overdue, your library account will be blocked.
 When that happens, you will not be able to check out more items or access streaming or digital content until the overdue item is returned.
 Once the item is returned, the block is removed from your account and you will once again be able to check out library material and access streaming and digital content.

-MGPL Cardholders Only
+MGPL Items Only

 Overdue Items Only